 Jack: Yes, it's also bigger than the old one.

 Yahya: It's my uncle's present for my birthday.

-Jack: My bike is smaller than your bike, but I don't think it's worse than your bike.
+Jack: I don't think my bike is worse than your bike.
 Let's ride our bikes and see which one is faster.